teslaedison/nilnesserr/README.md

 ```

-maybe this is also a bug, should return a non-nil value error
+maybe this is also a bug, should return a non-nil value error after the if

 ## License